 Developing a strong personal brand online has been vital for career advancement for at least a decade.
 The events of the past year, however, have exponentially increased the impact of your online profile.
+You are now competing with a global talent pool full of qualified candidates.
 Like corporations, individuals must build and maintain a brand that aligns past experiences, future expectations, and core areas of expertise in order to stand apart from the competition.

 If you’re in the midst of a job search, you’re likely relying heavily on LinkedIn.
 The professional network can be one of your most powerful tools for building brand equity — if you use it to your advantage.
-At Cochran, Cochran & Yale, we offer leadership development services that can help you make the most out of your personal branding.
+At Cochran, Cochran & Yale, we offer career advocacy support to top candidates that can help you make the most out of your personal branding.
 Use these tips to improve your personal brand on LinkedIn, and if you’d like to connect with a recruiter who will advocate for your best career move, reach out to us.
 It’s free and confidential.

 Let’s examine how you can optimize your brand through the world’s most popular professional networking site, LinkedIn:

 - Log in often and open your InMails.
 Here’s what most jobseekers don’t know.
 InMail messages are a finite resource.
 They’re expensive.
 Recruiters can see how many other recruiters have sent you messages and whether you’ve replied.
 If you’re seriously looking for work, open those InMails.
 When a legitimate recruiter sees that other recruiters’ messages to you have been ignored, they will be less likely to risk a valuable InMail on you, even if you look like a good candidate.